 (One 3-hour course in each focus area)

-The Discourse classes—each of which is paired with a complementary Anchor course—help students develop strong speaking and writing skills.
+The Discourse classes—each of which is paired with a Anchor course—help students develop strong speaking and writing skills.
 These courses fall into three subject areas: Level I, Reasoning and Values; Level II, Culture and Diversity; and Level III, Civic and Community Engagement.
-Discourse classes typically have smaller enrollment than the companion Anchor courses and reinforce the content learned in the Anchor courses.
+Discourse classes typically have smaller enrollment than the companion Anchor courses.

 Students take four Focus courses, which are drawn from three subject areas: Arts and Humanities; Scientific Reasoning and Quantitative Analysis; and Human Actions, Values and Ethics.
 Students take one course from each subject area, as well as one elective.
 These discipline-specific classes give students a broad base of skills and knowledge and serve as a strong foundation for all students in every major.